Smoothed Particle Hydrodynamics in pkdgrav3 for Shock Physics Simulations. I. Hydrodynamics: Code Description

-Since its initial development, the pure $N$-body version of \texttt{pkdgrav} was completely rewritten into \texttt{pkdgrav2} which implemented an FMM algorithm, bringing the gravity calculation scaling from $\mathcal{O}(N\log N)$ to $\mathcal{O}(N)$, as well as more sophisticated time-stepping criteria based on a better estimate of dynamical time in $N$-body simulations (see \citet{zempOptimumTimesteppingScheme2007}, \citet{diemandClumpsStreamsLocal2008} and \citet{stadelQuantifyingHeartDarkness2009}).
+Since its initial development, the pure $N$-body version of \texttt{pkdgrav} was completely rewritten into \texttt{pkdgrav2} which implemented a Fast Multipole Method (FMM) algorithm, bringing the gravity calculation scaling from $\mathcal{O}(N\log N)$ to $\mathcal{O}(N)$, as well as more sophisticated time-stepping criteria based on a better estimate of dynamical time in $N$-body simulations (see \citet{zempOptimumTimesteppingScheme2007}, \citet{diemandClumpsStreamsLocal2008} and \citet{stadelQuantifyingHeartDarkness2009}).
 The code was further developed into \texttt{pkdgrav3} to take full advantage of multinode and multicore architectures using hybrid MPI/pthreads support as well as GPU acceleration using NVidia CUDA programming \citep{potterPKDGRAV3TrillionParticle2017}.
 Furthermore, large parts of the tree walk and the interactions were vectorized on the CPU, using SIMD, further increasing performance of \texttt{pkdgrav3}.
 This version of the code has also been compared to other $N$-body codes \citep{schneiderMatterPowerSpectrum2016,garrisonHighfidelityRealizationEuclid2019} and one of the largest simulations of the large-scale structure of the Universe to date has been performed with \texttt{pkdgrav3} for the Euclid Collaboration \citep{potterPKDGRAV3TrillionParticle2017,knabenhansEuclidPreparationII2019}.

-We implement SPH on foundation, reusing as much of the improvements as possible to get a high-performance SPH code for the application in general astrophysical simulations and specifically to simulate impact processes on planetary scales.
-The source code of \texttt{pkdgrav3}, including the SPH implementation, is released under the GNU General Public License (version 3, GPLv3)\footnote{\url{https://www.gnu.org/licenses/gpl-3.0.en.html}} on Bitbucket\footnote{\url{https://bitbucket.org/dpotter/pkdgrav3}}, with an online documentation available\footnote{\url{https://pkdgrav3.readthedocs.io/}}.
+We implement SPH on this foundation, reusing as much of the improvements as possible to get a high-performance SPH code for the application in general astrophysical simulations and specifically to simulate impact processes on planetary scales.
+The source code of \texttt{pkdgrav3}, including the SPH implementation, is released under the GNU General Public License (version 3, GPLv3)\footnote{\url{https://www.gnu.org/licenses/gpl-3.0.en.html}} on Bitbucket\footnote{\url{https://bitbucket.org/dpotter/pkdgrav3}}, with the current version deposited to Zenodo: \href{https://zenodo.org/records/18754678}{10.5281/zenodo.18754678}.
+Documentation is available\footnote{\url{https://pkdgrav3.readthedocs.io/}}.

 In this section, we first describe the general architecture of the \texttt{pkdgrav3} code, then we outline the FMM gravity solver, with emphasis on the parts that will be reused by the SPH solver, and finally describe the SPH solver itself.